 - Naperville’s free bagged (no sticker required) leaf collection program allows residents to dispose of leaves and yard waste weekly.

 - The city’s bulk curbside collection gives every neighborhood three leaf disposal opportunities.

 Weekly Bagged Leaf and Yard Waste Collection Program

-The city encourages residents to take advantage of the free bagged collection program.
-The bagging program, provided through Allied Waste, allows residents to dispose of yard waste bags without yard waste stickers each week on their normal trash collection day.
-This free bagged collection program is available from November 5 through December 14, 2012.
+The city encourages residents to take advantage of the free weekly yard waste collection program from October 31 through December 9, 2016.
+The program, provided through Waste Management, allows residents to dispose of yard waste without yard waste stickers each week on their normal trash collection day.

-Leaves and yard waste placed in paper yard waste bags will not require stickers from November 4 - December 13, 2013.
+Leaves and yard waste placed in paper yard waste bags or other labeled containers will not require stickers from October 31 through December 9, 2016.
 Branches and other yard waste that are tied into bundles require a sticker at all times.

 Bulk Curbside Leaf Collection Program

 The bulk curbside leaf collection program provides residents with an alternative way to dispose of their leaves.
 Using specialized mechanical equipment, city crews collect leaves from the street.
 Leaf volume and weather uncertainties make it impossible for the city to guarantee curbside leaf collection on a specific day.

 The city's curbside leaf collection schedule provides every neighborhood with three collection opportunities, weather permitting.
 To participate, residents rake leaves into the street next to the curb in front of the house, avoiding storm drains, at the beginning of each leaf collection cycle.